Fall in Virginia offers many fun activity combinations, but one of our favorites is hiking and wine.

 October is Virginia Wine Month, which makes it the perfect time to sample fine vintages during the grape harvest and also experience the colorful canopies shading some of our favorite hiking trails.

 In Virginia’s Blue Ridge, we have a number of wineries that are close to great hiking trails, and we’ve done the research for you identify the best matches.
 Grab a partner, put on your sturdy shoes, and set off for a day of spectacular views and tasty wine.

-In Eagle Rock is Hoop Hole, a figure-eight trail nearly 10 miles long near Roaring Run Recreation Area.
+In Eagle Rock is Hoop Hole, a figure-eight trail nearly 10 miles long near Roaring Run Recreation Area in the Jefferson National Forest.
 The upper and lower loops are popular with mountain bikers, but hikers love it, too.

 About 20 minutes away is Blue Ridge Vineyard.
 Their sweeping views include fields and mountains, which will surely put on a show this season.
 Sundays are for live music and wine, so plan your hike for the morning.

 PRO TIP – Roaring Run and Hoop Hole as well as Blue Ridge Vineyard and Virginia Mountain Vineyards are all close to each other and can be interchanged for a different experience.

 Choose from 13 hiking trails at Smith Mountain Lake State Park.
 Some offer views of the sparkling water while others take advantage of the foliage and remaining shade of the woods.

 Virginia’s second highest waterfall (200 feet) is accessible by the Bottom Creek Gorge Trail on Bent Mountain.
 Linger a while and definitely bring a camera to capture this beautiful slice of nature.

 Whichever trail you choose, follow it up with a visit to Peaks of Otter Winery and Johnson’s Orchard less than 20 minutes away.
 Facing opposite the Peaks of Otter, the farm winery is a great place to look back at the foliage you just enjoyed.

-The Poor Mountain Trail in the Poor Mountain Natural Reserve is a moderate 3.4-mile loop with switchbacks and nice views when the leaves begin to fall from the trees.
+The Poor Mountain Trail in the Poor Mountain Natural Area Preserve is a moderate 3.4-mile loop with switchbacks and nice views when the leaves begin to fall from the trees.
 Allow two to three hours for the hike, then rest with the 20-minute drive to Valhalla Vineyards.